 Travel hassle-free from the Italian capital to the Renaissance capital.
 Learn about getting from Rome to Florence by train.

-The route between Rome and Florence is one of the busiest in Italy, due in part to the huge numbers of travelers who have both cities on their Italian bucket lists—it is by far our most popular route—and also because of the many Italians commuting from one major city to the other.
+ƒThe route between Rome and Florence is one of the busiest in Italy, due to the huge number of travelers who have both cities on their Italian bucket list!
+It is by far our most popular route, also because of the many Italian locals commuting from one major city to the other.
 To serve this demand, trains depart from Rome to Florence frequently.

 Taking the train from Rome to Florence is the most cost-effective transportation choice, and removes the stress of driving in Italy or figuring out multiple bus transfers.
-As a glorious added bonus, you get to watch the beautiful Italian scenery drift by the window en route.
+As an added bonus, you get to watch the beautiful Italian scenery from your window en route.

 Frequent Trains from Rome to Florence

-From Roma Termini, Trenitalia's high-speed Alta Velocità (AV) trains leave for Florence's Santa Maria Novella (often abbreviated to Firenze S.M.
-Novella) station 3-4 times per hour during most of the day on weekdays—there are 68 trains per day.
-The first train leaves Termini at 6:20 a.m., and the last leaves at 8:50 p.m.
+From Roma Termini station, Trenitalia's Alta Velocità (AV), or high speed, trains leave for Florence's Santa Maria Novella station (often abbreviated Firenze S.M.
+Novella) station 3 to 4 times per hour most of the day on weekdays.
+This makes for a total of 68 trains per day.
+The first at 6:20 a.m., and the last at 8:50 p.m.

 The distance covered is 143.5 miles (231 km), which can take as little as 1.5 hours.
-Some AV trains also leave from Roma Tiburtina station for Florence—that journey lasts 1 hour 20 minutes.
+Some AV trains also leave from Roma Tiburtina station to Florence.
+This journey is a bit shorter, lasting 1 hour and 20 minutes.
 Ticket prices range from $20-50 on this route.
-Tickets on the lower end of the range often come with travel times of up to four hours, so the high-speed trains are usually the best option.
+Tickets on the lower end of the price range often come with travel times of up to four hours, so the high-speed trains are usually the best option.

-Italo trains depart from Rome's Ostiense station for Florence seven times per day, and that trip takes roughly 1 hour 45 minutes.
+Italo trains depart from Rome's Ostiense station to Florence seven times per day, and this trip takes roughly 1 hour and 45 minutes.